joshuaGlass808/simple-command-factory/README.md

 # Simple Command Framework
 scf is a simple, small, lightweight command framework.
 It comes with a command to help boilerplate the creation of more commands.
 This was inspired by Laravels Artisan command and the Symfony Command line packages as well.
-I set out to try and make my own cli helper (framework?), but with no dependencies outside of php.
-Due to that scf has missing features like bindings with ncurses or a graphing/loading library.
+I set out to try and make my own cli helper, but with no dependencies outside of php / testing.
+Due to that scf has missing features compared to large supported frameworks.

 ## Install:
 ```bash